|Nutrition Facts (per serving)|

-This recipe is easily scalable to serve more people and can quickly become your go-to for feeding larger parties during the summer.
+The recipe is easily scalable to serve more people and can become your go-to to feed larger parties during the summer.
 It practically ensures that you can be part of the fun.
-Aside from minimal prep work, which you can do in advance, it all boils down to assembling the packs and throwing them on the grill for a few minutes.
-Possibly the most stress-free and tantalizing summer meal you can prepare.
-All the huge flavors of a low country shrimp boil without the mess!
+Aside from minimal prep work, which you can do in advance, it all boils down to assembling the packs and throwing them on the grill or in the oven for a few minutes.
+The key is to precook the potatoes and corn, ensuring everything is perfectly done when you open up the foil.

 1 pound shrimp (31 to 35 count), peeled and deveined

-- 1 pound small red potatoes or gold potatoes (cut into small cubes, about 2 inches)
+- 1 pound small red or gold potatoes (cut into small cubes, about 2 inches)

 - 2 ears of corn on the cob (husked, cleaned, chopped into small rounds)

 - 1/2 yellow or red onion (medium-sized, thinly sliced)

 1 teaspoon kosher salt